Search

 Helen

-Helen is a nurse who used the Heart Foundation’s Heart Age Calculator to discover her risk of cardiovascular disease.
-She told Channel Nine News how shocked she felt when she found she had a heart age some years older than her actual age.
-She also talked about what she has done to reduce her risk of heart disease.
+Helen, a registered nurse, used the Heart Foundation’s Heart Age Calculator to assess her cardiovascular risk.
+She expressed her surprise to Channel Nine News upon discovering that her heart age was several years older than her actual age.
+In the interview, Helen also shared the proactive steps she has taken to improve her heart health and reduce her risk of heart disease moving forward.

 Davina